ableplayer/ableplayer/README.md

     default to 360.
 -   **poster** - path to an image file.
 Will be displayed in the player until the video is played.
+-   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
+-   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
+See the section below on *YouTube Support* for additional information.

 The following additional features are supported by *Able Player*: